SUMMARY OF INVENTION

 Tumor Associated Macrophages (TAMs) are an attractive therapeutic target for a variety of solid tumors (including breast, kidney, lung, ovarian, pancreatic, and prostate cancers), and are an area of increasing focus within cancer immunology.
 Accordingly, there has been increasing interest within the pharma/biotech industry in developing effective imaging tools to:

 - Identify patients suitable for TAM-targeting therapies

 - Guide clinical decisions during treatment

-To address these unmet needs, MSK investigators have developed a lipid-based nanotechnology platform to noninvasively image TAM.
+To address these unmet needs, MSK investigators have developed a lipid-based nanotechnology platform to noninvasively image TAMS.
 They have used (89)Zr-labeled TAM imaging agents, based on the natural nanoparticle rHDL, in an orthotopic mouse model of breast cancer and demonstrated their specificity for macrophages, a result that was corroborated by flow cytometry.
 Quantitative macrophage PET imaging with MSK’s (89)Zr-rHDL imaging agents could be valuable for noninvasive monitoring of TAM immunology and targeted cancer treatment.

 - Potential to be used as a companion imaging agent to evaluate the safety and efficacy of TAM-targeting therapeutics

 - Limited competition, since there is no theranostic product for TAM in the market